 Dental implants are replacement teeth that are surgically implanted into your gums.
 Although more expensive than other options, they feel much more natural than dentures or bridges.

-Endosteal Implants: The metal screw is placed directly into the jawbone.
-After the surrounding gum tissue has healed, the artificial tooth is placed on top of the metal screw and secured in place.
+The gold standard in dental implants is the endosteal implant.
+A metal screw is placed directly into the jawbone.
+After the surrounding gum tissue has healed, the artificial tooth is placed on top of the metal screw and secured in

 Depending on the type of dental implant the surgery will vary slightly but overall, there are only two pieces to the puzzle: First, a metal screw is inserted in the area of the missing tooth to serve as a foundation.
 We work with a dedicated specialist who places and secures the implant in your gums.
 The implant remains in the affected area for approximately 3 months, giving your gums the chance to heal, as you go about your business as per usual.
 After the 3-month period, you return to our office and we place the artificial tooth onto the visible portion of the implant, generally in the form of a crown, bridge or denture.